aha-project/aha-project.github.io/index.md

 ## Running AHA-GUI

-1. Move the `BinaryAnalysis.csv` output from AHA-Scraper into the directory that contains AHA-GUI.jar
+1. Move or copy the `BinaryAnalysis.csv` output from AHA-Scraper into the directory that contains AHA-GUI.jar
 1. Either double click `AHA-GUI.jar` or open a terminal/powershell and cd to the correct directory and type `java -jar AHA-GUI.jar`

 Example: